wavemaker/docs/website/blog/2025-04-16-reduced-bundle-size-cleanup-i18n-files.md

 ![](/learn/assets/after-bundlesize-optimization.png)

-In the after implementation image, 2 scripts calls are removed, reducing the finish time by 25% reduce and the load time by 35% reduce in our test with network as Fast 4G.
+In the after implementation image, 2 script calls are removed, reducing the finish time by 25% reduce and the load time by 35% reduce in our test with network as Fast 4G.

 ## Result: A Faster, Lighter Angular Application:

-With these optimizations in place, we have successfully,
+We've optimized our Angular applications by:​

-- Reduced Moment.js size by upto 65.7 % by including only selected locales via Webpack.
+- Reducing Moment.js size by up to 65.7% by including only selected locales via Webpack.​
-- Eliminated the excessive copying of unused locales from angular/global by using a pre-build script, size tend to fall from 98% in locales dist folder.
+- Eliminating redundant locales from @angular/global using a pre-build script, achieving up to a 98% reduction in the locales directory.​
-- Providing methods for importing ESM modules in page script thus removing the duplicate inclusion.
+- Enabling direct ESM module imports in page scripts to prevent duplicate inclusions.​

+These improvements have significantly reduced bundle sizes and enhanced application performance.